Ukrainian passport: Passport in a smartphone

 Ukraine is a leading country in the world in issuing electronic passports.
 The passports are available within a smartphone application Diia issued by the Ministry of Digital Transformation of Ukraine.
 Inside the application the users can see electronic versions of their physical passports and they can generate QR codes that legally have essentially the same power as their physical counterparts.

 Visa requirements

-As of 26 November 2022, Ukrainian citizens with ordinary Ukrainian passports had visa-free or visa on arrival access to 144 countries and territories, thus ranking the Ukrainian passport 35th in the world in terms of travel freedom according to the Henley Passport Index.
+As of 09 May 2024, Ukrainian citizens with ordinary Ukrainian passports had visa-free or visa on arrival access to 148 countries and territories, (www.passportindex.org) thus ranking the Ukrainian passport 31st in the world in terms of travel freedom according to the Henley Passport Index.
 Additionally, Arton Capital's Passport Index ranked the ordinary Ukrainian passport 22nd in the world in terms of travel freedom, with a visa-free score of 94, as of 26 November 2022.

 History

 The Ukrainian People's Republic (UNR) had a single passport for internal and international use.
 It consisted of 16 pages where first 7 pages contained information about the citizen and the rest were appointed for visas.
 The information was written in Ukrainian, French and German.